The 21 Easiest Dog Breeds to Own

 10. French bulldog

 Plus, the Frenchie has a well-documented sense of humor.
-According to the AKC, “You won’t have to worry about a yappy dog bothering your neighbors because Frenchies rarely bark.
+And according to the AKC, “You won’t have to worry about a yappy dog bothering your neighbors because Frenchies rarely bark.
 That said, you can count on them to alert their owners to danger (Look!
 The UPS guy is coming!).”

 French bulldogs, and other dogs with short faces, breathe less efficiently than longer-nosed dog breeds.
 So you’ll need to keep your dog cool in warm weather and avoid overly strenuous exercise.
 But they are intelligent dogs, and training is easy as long as you make it a game.